MegaAttitude/frequency-acceptability-selection/README.md

 this image.
 Failure to do so could result in minor differences in statistics from the published paper or inability to run the code at all due to API changes.
-Issues that do not explicitly state that they pertain to the docker image we have supplied will be automatically closed, and analogous inquiries will be ignored.
+Issues that do not explicitly state that they pertain to the Docker image we have supplied will be automatically closed, and analogous inquiries will be ignored.

 If it is impossible for you to use Docker, you should at least set up